gma57/HIF2alpha_unbinding/README.md

 # Weighted Ensemble simulation of the HIF2alpha PAS-B ligand unbinding process

-Authors: Riccardo Solazzo, Gessica Adornato
+Authors: Gessica Adornato, Riccardo Solazzo

-E-mail: riccardo.solazzo@phys.chem.ethz.ch
+E-mail: gma57@pitt.edu, riccardo.solazzo@phys.chem.ethz.ch

 ## Introduction
 The purpose of this notebook and the associated github repository is to demonstrate the simulation of the unbinding process of THS-017 from HIF2alpha using the Weighted Ensemble (WE) algorithm in WESTPA 2.0.
 By executing the provided code, users can replicate the results outlined in the associated publication (DOI: insert DOI).